 - Applications Deadline: December 1, 2018

-- Course Level: Scholarships are available to study Doctoral degree programme.
+- Course Level: The studentships are available to study Doctoral degree programme.

-- Study Subject: Scholarships are awarded within the fields of Business, Economics and Law.
+- Study Subject: The studentships are awarded within the fields of Business, Economics and Law.

 - Scholarship Award: Domestic tuition fees equivalent and student services fees.

-- Nationality: This scholarship is available for all new international students.
+- Nationality: this application is available for all new international students.